 Healthcare organization leaders tend to spend a considerable amount of effort and time ensuring they have the right amount of practices in place – whether they are related to core or non-core business functions.
 While core functions have a direct impact on profits, non-core functions do not necessarily change a company’s bottom line but they are just as important to ensure smooth running of the overall business.

 Encouraging Organization Growth

-Collective Solution International (CSI) can help you with your healthcare organization’s outsourcing needs.
-CSI specializes in aspects like collections and customer relations, so you won’t have to worry about these non-revenue generating functions when you leave it to the outsourcing professionals.
+Collective Solution (CS) can help you with your healthcare organization’s outsourcing needs.
+CS specializes in aspects like collections and customer relations so you won’t have to worry about these non-revenue generating functions when you leave it to the outsourcing professionals.

 Los Angeles Headquarters: 2930 Westwood Blvd Suite 100, Los Angeles, CA, 90064 (310) 362-7203